michaladamiak/michaladamiak/README.md

 <img width="700" alt="Zrzut ekranu 2022-04-1 o 20 41 34" src="https://user-images.githubusercontent.com/102157058/161323290-6de16190-0b88-482b-b7c6-60b85b3558a0.png">

-I know there are many tutorials of how to build such game but I wanted to do it on my own from the very beginning.
-Therefore I'm aware that the code itself is not perfect, but I'm still pleased with how this thing turned out.
+I know there are many tutorials of how to build such game, but I wanted to do it on my own from the very beginning.
+Therefore, I'm aware that the code itself is not perfect, but I'm still pleased with how this thing turned out.

 You can check the [code](https://github.com/michaladamiak/memory) but I strongly suggest you to [try it out](https://michaladamiak.github.io/memory/)!